 Dumping Emotional Garbage

-Dumping Emotions - sign-1254811_1920There are times in our marriages when we are guilty of dumping emotional garbage on one another.
-I’ve done it, my husband has done it, and you and your spouse probably have done it.
-This is where something is bothering you and instead of disposing of it properly, you let your “partner” have it.
+Dumping Emotional Garbage - AdobeStock_675584567There are times in marriages when most all of us are guilty of dumping emotional garbage on one another.
+I’ve done it, my husband has done it, and you and your spouse have probably done it too.
+This is where something tripped you over into “stinking thinking” and instead of disposing of it properly, you let your “partner” have it.

 Confronting

-Now, let me be clear on the issue of confronting.
-I said, “meek” not “weak.”
+Let’s also be clear on the issue of confronting.
+We said, “meek” not “weak.”
 Meekness is defined as “strength under control.”
-It is not about being a wimp or throwing around strength out of control.
-It’s not a weak confrontation, but one that is done in the best way possible, for the situation at hand.
+It is not about being a wimp; but it also isn’t about throwing around strength out of control.
+It’s not a type of weak confrontation, but rather, one that is done in the wisest way possible, for the situation at hand.

-That definition has helped me in many ways, when faced an emotional “dumping” situation.
+That definition has helped each of us many times, when we’re faced an emotional dumping situation.

 Now let me tell you first, that Steve doesn’t usually act like that with me.
-As a matter of fact, I am more often the one who tends to “dump” more than he does.
+As a matter of fact, I am more often the one who tends to “dump” than he does.
 But that specific situation was actually a turning point for both of us.
-It turned things around in such a positive way that we talked about it.
-And both of us have since been much more “meek” in how we react.
-We’re not as quick to snarl back and instead give more grace and space to each other when one or both of us need it.
+We both learned from it.
+And both of us have been learning to be more “meek” in how we react since that happened.
+We’re not as quick to snarl back.
+Instead, we try to give more grace and space to each other when one or both of us need it.
+We’re not always perfect in this, but that is our goal.

-Sometimes it’s best to confront, sometimes it’s best to wait to confront, and other times it’s best to let it go.
+Sometimes it’s best to confront, sometimes it’s best to wait to confront (when the timing is better), and other times it’s best to just let it go.

 Speaking Truth

-Unfortunately, sometimes there are spouses who are abusive when they confront or are confronted.
-(We have an Abuse in Marriage topic that could help you to better help you in that type of situation.)
-But for those of you, who aren’t dealing with abusive situations, make it your goal to confront in love, or give some grace and space, when it’s appropriate.
+However, for those of you, who aren’t dealing with abusive situations, make it your goal to confront in love, or give some grace and space, when it’s appropriate.
 (This is difficult to remember to do when we should, but it sure can be beneficial, when we do it.)
+Your spouse may need your encouragement in some way.

 She writes: